torvalds/linux/Documentation/media/uapi/dvb/video-fwrite.rst

        -  ``EBADF``

-       -  fd is not a valid open file descriptor.
+       -  fd is yest a valid open file descriptor.